 3. Master the Art of Time Management

 Unless your customers don’t mind waiting for hours, without mastery in time management – you’ll never succeed as a chef.
 In a busy kitchen, dishes of all sorts have to be prepared in minutes.
-You need to have a few watches and clocks on the walls, and maximize every second of your time from the moment an order is made.
+You need to have a few watches and clocks on the walls, and maybe a nice oris divers sixty-five on your wrist, to maximize every second of your time from the moment an order is made.
 Create a good plan with exact timelines for each task, and you can easily build a highly effective kitchen.
 Here are some more time management tips on Escoffier.

 4. Become a Data-Driven Chef